Aerial-view-of-large-airport-security-checkpoint

 Airport Security: Pass Security Checkpoints Faster!

-On this page, you will learn all tips that will help you reduce your wait time at the security checkpoint.
+On this page, I'll share tips that have helped me reduce wait times at security checkpoints.

 Update: Non-stop flights entering the U.S.:

-Extra security checks will require that you can demonstrate that your electronic devices are in working order - therefore, CHARGE all your electronic devices prior to getting there.
+Extra security checks now require that you demonstrate your electronic devices are in working order - so, make sure to charge all your electronic devices before you arrive.

-Also, check out the Global Entry Program to get expedited processing when traveling to the US from abroad.
+Also, consider the Global Entry Program for expedited processing when traveling to the U.S. from abroad.
+It's been a real time-saver for me.

 At Home: Before you Leave for the Airport

-Days are gone when you could arrive at the airport for a last minute check-in, share goodbye kisses with your near and dear ones, and have friendly chats with your pilot as you board the flight.
-The state of airport security has changed altogether these days, affecting both well-traveled airports such as LAX and Orlando MCO, but also smaller and regional airports like San Jose airport & Las Vegas LAS.
+Gone are the days when you could arrive at the airport at the last minute, share goodbye kisses with loved ones, and have friendly chats with your pilot as you board.
+Airport security has evolved significantly, impacting major hubs like LAX and Orlando MCO, as well as smaller airports like San Jose & Las Vegas LAS.

-Before you leave for the airport, it is important to make sure that you are carrying the right clothing.
-Also, you should be equipped with all the right amenities to carry on.
-Ideally, make a strategy to save yourself time as you make your way through long queues.
+Before you leave for the airport, ensure you're carrying the right clothing and amenities.
+I always follow a strategy to save time as I make my way through long queues.

-It is important to note that simple and loose clothing will make you feel comfortable while flying.
-Do not carry metal ornaments like belt buckles or jewelry because these items will be removed from your luggage at the security checkpoint.
+Wearing simple, loose clothing has made me feel more comfortable while flying.
+Avoid carrying metal ornaments like belt buckles (except aluminum ones) or jewelry, as these items will be removed at security checkpoints.

-Then, how does one transport metal objects through security?
-As an alternative, place your keys, loose change and other metal things in a container or plastic bag before arrival at the airport.
-In this way, you will be able to streamline your check-in process.
+So, how do you transport metal objects through security?
+I place my keys, loose change, and other metal items in a container or plastic bag before arriving at the airport.
+This has streamlined my check-in process significantly.

-Airport safety offices like TSA agents randomly check everything you carry with you at the airport.
-They want to make sure you don’t carry anything that is not secure for you or other passengers.
+Airport safety officers, like TSA agents, randomly check everything you carry.
+They want to ensure you don’t carry anything that could be unsafe for you or other passengers.

-But, if you are traveling internationally, you still run the risk of having your luggage locks broken at the security checkpoint by a security officer.
-There are several rules for packing checked baggage.
-For instance, pack sporting equipment, even knives and swords.
-But, make sure you avoid explosive and flammable objects.
-Combustible items also include alcohol.
-Therefore, make sure you think twice when carrying a bottle of wine while air traveling.
+For international travel, your luggage locks might still be broken by security officers.
+There are specific rules for packing checked baggage.
+For instance, pack sporting equipment, even knives and swords, but avoid explosive and flammable objects.
+Alcohol is also considered combustible, so think twice before carrying a bottle of wine while traveling.

-Restrictions and rules keep changing.
-Therefore, you are advised to always check the Transportation Security Administration’s website for updates each time you travel.
+Since restrictions and rules keep changing, always check the Transportation Security Administration’s website for updates before you travel.

 Security Rules for Passengers